 - Have long conversational dinners with your family or partner.
 Enjoy being with each other.
 Learn something new about each other.
 Or play games together and have fun.

-- A great tip is the power of 3: when you wake up notice 3 things in detail; hear 3 things and feel 3 things.
+- A great tip is the power of 3: when you wake up, notice 3 things in detail; hear three things and feel three things.
 This helps you to be present.

 - Use mobile apps that include a variety of guided meditations and lesson of various lengths.
 Some good ones are Insight Timer, Headspace & Calm.
 The key to meditation is to do them regularly.
 It takes time to get your mind attuned to relaxing and for you to see the results.

 - Other meditations are ones that use binaural beats, which are great at putting you into a meditative state quicker, especially for the beginner.
 They are said to improve sleep, lower stress and enhance your cognitive performance.
 Other types include use of delta waves, alpha binaural and isochronic tones within the sub-delta range.

 - Just listening to calming music like piano or oceanic waves or Tibetan singing bowls is also great.

 - Put on your favourite music and dance!

 - Develop a routine whilst you are in lockdown.
 A morning routine is essential to get you focusing on positive forward-moving things in your life.
 This could include journaling your thoughts, meditation, exercise or simply pampering after yourself.

 - Develop some positive goals you can focus on instead of what is happening in the world.
 Taking action means that you are moving forward and doing something about your situation.
 Inaction can take you on a downward slope of mental health.
 Take action towards things you can control rather than worry about the things you can’t control.